 Strike the chime to test the sound.
-If it is satisfactory, that’s great and if not, check the parts and ensure whether they are hanging properly or not.
+If it is satisfactory, that’s great, and if not, check the parts and ensure whether they are hanging properly or not.

-Another thing that you can do to make the chimes louder is by using the chimes tightly surrounded the striker.
+Another thing that you can do to make the chimes louder is by using the chimes tightly surrounding the striker.
 Hang the whole thing at a larger height so that more winds can hit it.

 Different Types of Wind Chimes

 With the creative ideas of people around the world, you will be surprised to know that wind chimes are not only made with metals.
 There are lots of other types scattered across the globe.
 Below are some of them.